apriltuesday/eva-opentargets/docs/manual-curation/step2-manual-curation.md

 * _Suggested previous mapping_ traits should be checked for any terms that have become obsolete since the last iteration.
 These will be colored red and likely have a _suggested replacement mapping_ provided in the appropriate column.
 If no replacement is provided, curate as usual.
 * For the rest of the traits, we curate as many as possible.

 Good mappings must be eyeballed to ensure they are actually good.
 Alternative mappings for medium or low quality mappings can be searched for using OLS.
 If a mapping can't be found in EFO, look for a mapping to a HP, ORDO, or MONDO trait name.
-Most HP/ORDO/MONDO terms will also be in EFO but some are not.
-These can be imported to EFO using the Webulous submission service.
+Most HP/MONDO terms will also be in EFO but some are not.

 ## Criteria to manually evaluate mapping quality
 * Exact string for string matches are _good_